EmanueleMinotto/emanueleminotto.github.io/_posts/2015-11-08-about-composer-commands.markdown

 * PHPUnit v5 at `[project]/vendor/bin/phpunit`

 Which version should be used?
-Can these versions be used without problems or some or them aren't compatible with my codebase?
+Can these versions be used without problems or some of them aren't compatible with my codebase?

+The developer probably will use just the `phpunit` command, which of them will be executed?

 ## Commands

 `composer test`

-Already introduced by https://github.com/thephpleague/skeleton [here](https://github.com/thephpleague/skeleton/commit/54f6cbc6064e56e92ab59db46f99f9ff815d055d), with this command you don't need to worry about which version of your testing tool is used nor where it is.
+Already introduced by [github.com/thephpleague/skeleton](https://github.com/thephpleague/skeleton) [here](https://github.com/thephpleague/skeleton/commit/54f6cbc6064e56e92ab59db46f99f9ff815d055d), using this command you don't need to worry about which version of your testing tool is used nor where it is.

 Indeed reading [getcomposer.org/doc/articles/scripts.md](https://getcomposer.org/doc/articles/scripts.md#writing-custom-commands) :